Read our helpful FAQs to give you a general overview of this requirement.

 This is a contractual requirement and builds on the 2014-2015 agreement to provide a named and accountable GP for over 75s.
 The named GP requirement has now been extended to all patients.

-By 31 March 2016 all practices will need to include on their website reference to the fact that all patients, including children have been allocated a named, accountable GP.
+Since 31 March 2016 all practices need to include on their website reference to the fact that all patients, including children have been allocated a named, accountable GP.

-All practices are required to use the new code 'patient allocated named accountable general practitioner' to confirm the practice has allocated a GP to each patient by the 30 June 2015, or within 21 days if aged 75 or over or newly registered.
+All practices are required to use the new code 'patient allocated named accountable general practitioner' to confirm the practice has allocated a GP to each patient.

 Will practices have to write to patients to tell them their named GP?